bustyAI/SQL_queries/README.md

-# SQL_queries just having some fun with SQL queries
+# Just having some fun with SQL queries